deathtruth/SubnauticaMods-Deathtruth/README.md

 This mod removes it.

 # Silent Walking
--Mod options allow you to enable/disable walking sounds your character makes when walking on metal (inside habitats) on land and on Precursor surfaces.
+- Mod options allow you to enable/disable walking sounds your character makes when walking on metal (inside habitats) on land and on Precursor surfaces.
--Options can be changed in game at any time using the mod config menu.
+- Options can be changed in game at any time using the mod config menu.
 No restart required.

 # Silent Base Ambience
--Mute the scanner room ambient background music via the ingame menu/config file.
+- Mute the scanner room ambient background music via the ingame menu/config file.
--Mute the generic "indoor sounds" you hear in the habitat via the ingame menu/config file.
+- Mute the generic "indoor sounds" you hear in the habitat via the ingame menu/config file.